-The Observation Interval will be further divided into twelve 10-minute data windows ("slots") to ensure that a representative rate across the whole interval can be calculated.
-The benchmark administrator will use as input data (i) transaction prices observed during each slot in the Observation Interval and (ii) a snapshot of executable bid/offer CORRA futures prices in the CLOB taken at a random time within the same slot.
+The Observation Interval is further divided into twelve 10-minute data windows ("slots") to ensure that a representative rate across the whole interval can be calculated.
+CBAS uses, as input data, (i) transaction prices observed during each slot in the Observation Interval and (ii) a snapshot of executable bid/offer CORRA futures prices in the CLOB taken at a random time within the same slot.